Let me tell you a little secret. Sometimes I don’t plan my travels. At all.

 The one thing I wanted to accomplish in Cuenca was to get a decent photograph of the pretty blue domes on Catedral Nueva.
 They’re quite difficult to capture on camera, because the church is so tall and surrounded by other less-tall buildings.

 We spent a good amount of our time circling the church so that I could get my shot.
-How odd, in fact– Aaron used to be the one that had to follow around everywhere for one perfect shot.
+How odd, in fact– Aaron used to be the one that I had to follow around everywhere for one perfect shot.
 Roles have reversed, apparently.

 And in the end, despite a brief moment of un-harried panic that we’d have nothing to do for two more days in Cuenca, I’m glad we didn’t make any real plans.
 We indulged our time at the cafes, chatting over decent local coffee.
 We lingered in plazas to watch pigeons shift their position from one side to the other.
 We entered shops just to say hello and greet somebody local.
 Not only is slow travel fantastic, but unplanned travel can be wonderful too.